644/bulk-rename/README.md

 # About
-This is just an experimental script, to test quicksort recursion in bash for bulk renaming.
+This is just an experimental script to test quicksort recursion in bash for bulk renaming.

 Do not use this if you care about performance.
 Instead use the below snippet.